 This way, you can reference the default buttons and decide where to place the copilot button.
 It will look something like this:

-The Copilot view button can be customized with various configuration options to control its behavior and appearance.
+The Copilot view button can be customized with various properties to control its behavior and appearance.
 You can configure the button using props in your blueprint or set global defaults in your config.php file.

-Instead of just adding the button name, you can configure it with specific options:
+Instead of just adding the button name, you can configure it with specific properties:

 buttons: